Pavel-Hrdina/Zettlkasten/Journal/2024-Feb-05 - Daily Stoic Reflection.md

 3. **How will I improve tomorrow?**

-	I will, and I choose to do what I deem is right, and what I belive must be done.
+	I will, and I choose to do what I deem is right, and what I believe must be done.

 ## Other Methods